gdbots/pbjx-bundle-php/README.md

 # Library Development
 Pbj has a concept of [mixins](https://github.com/gdbots/pbjc-php) which is just a schema that can be added to other schemas.
 This strategy is useful for creating consistent data structures and allowing for library development to be done against mixins and not concrete schemas.

 > A mixin cannot be used by itself to create messages, it must be added to a schema.

-This bundle provides a [compiler pass](http://symfony.com/doc/current/service_container/compiler_passes.html) that automatically creates aliases for pbjx handlers for concrete services IF they are not defined by the application already.
+This bundle provides a [compiler pass](http://symfony.com/doc/current/service_container/compiler_passes.html) that automatically registers handlers for pbjx command and requests.

 __Example:__

 > Fictional __WidgetCo__ makes widgets for websites by creating mixins and libraries to provide implementations for those mixins.

 - WidgetCo has a pbj mixin called `widgetco:blog:mixin:add-comment`
 - WidgetCo has a handler called `WidgetCo\Blog\AddCommentHandler`
 - WidgetCo implementation only knows about its mixin
 - WidgetCoBlogBundle provides symfony integration

-> Your company __Acme__ now has a blog and wants to use __WidgetCo__ mixins _AND_ the implementation provided by __WidgetCoBlogBundle__.
+> Your company __Acme__ now has a blog and wants to use __WidgetCo__ mixins _AND_ the implementation
+> provided by __WidgetCoBlogBundle__.

 - Acme creates a concrete schema called `acme:blog:command:add-comment` that uses the mixin `widgetco:blog:mixin:add-comment`
-- When pbjx goes to send the command it will look for a handler called `acme_blog.add_comment_handler`
+- When pbjx goes to send the command it will look for a handler for `acme:blog:command:add-comment` curie.
 - That service doesn't exist so you'll get a __"HandlerNotFound"__ exception with message __"ServiceLocator did not find a handler for curie [acme:blog:command:add-comment]"__.

-Using the `pbjx.handler` [service tag](http://symfony.com/doc/current/service_container/tags.html) allows a library developer to automatically handle both its original service id (likely never called directly unless decorated) AND your concrete service.
-This is made possible by aliasing itself to the symfony service tag _alias_ attribute provided, if the alias cannot be found in the container already.
+Using the `pbjx.handler` [service tag](http://symfony.com/doc/current/service_container/tags.html)
+allows a library developer to automatically handle your concrete message.
+This is made possible by processing kernel parameters in the curie attribute of the tag and registering those services with the pbjx service locator _(these are lazy-loaded)_ for the provided curie.

 __Example service configuration (in library):__